Tag Archive for: Montpellier

 Montpellier

 Classrooms and lecture halls will be filled to 50% of their maximum capacity.
-There will be no exceptions to this rule, and tutoring sessions will be offered via Zoom for students who cannot attend in person.
+There will be no exceptions to this rule, and tutoring sessions will be offered via Zoom for students who are unable to attend in person.

 Nîmes

-Tutoring sessions: The maximum capacity of classrooms and lecture halls is 50% (one seat out of every two).
+Tutoring sessions: The maximum capacity of classrooms and lecture halls is one seat out of every two.
 There will be no exceptions to this rule, and tutoring sessions will be offered via Zoom for students who cannot access the classrooms.

 The sessions are recorded and uploaded to Google Drive.

-These measures are subject to change: please follow the Tutoring Office’s instructions as a priority.
+These measures are subject to change: please follow the Tutoring Office's instructions first and foremost.

 Workrooms